 Gill Family Capital Management Note.
-The Company has received the benefit of loans from GFCM in the form of secured promissory note obligations totaling \$6.5 million in principal as of December 31, 2023 and 2022.
+The Company has received the benefit of loans from GFCM in the form of secured promissory note obligations totaling \$9.0 million in principal as of December 31, 2024 and \$6.5 million as of December 31, 2023.
 GFCM is an entity controlled by the Company's Chairman, President and Chief Executive Officer, Jeffrey T. Gill and one of our directors, R. Scott Gill.
 GFCM, Jeffrey T. Gill and R. Scott Gill are significant beneficial stockholders of the Company.

-During the fourth quarter ended December 31, 2023, the Company and GFCM amended the Note to, among other things: (i) increase the principal amount by \$2.5 million to \$6.5 million, (ii) extend the maturity dates for \$2.0 million of the obligation to April 1, 2025, \$2.0 million to April 1, 2026 and the balance to April 1, 2027 (iii) adjust the interest rate beginning on November 10, 2023 and on each April 1 thereafter, to reflect the greater of 8% or 500 basis points above the five-year Treasury note average during the previous 90-day period, and (iv) allow for the deferral of payment for up to 60% of the interest due on the Note to April 1, 2025 On February 7, 2024, the Company further amended the Note to increase the principal amount due on April 1, 2027 by another \$2.5 million.
-The amendment increased the aggregate amount previously loaned by GFCM to the Company from \$6.5 million to \$9.0 million.
-This additional \$5.0 million loaned to the Company in the fourth quarter of 2023 and the first quarter of 2024 was approved by the Audit Committee and provided the Company necessary liquidity.
+During the year ended December 31, 2024, the Company and GFCM amended the Note to, among other things: (i) increase the principal amount by \$2.5 million to \$9.0 million, (ii) extend the maturity dates for \$2.0 million of the obligation to April 1, 2025, \$2.0 million to April 1, 2026 and the balance to April 1, 2027, and (iii) allow for the deferral of payment for up to 60% of the interest due on the Note to April 1, 2025.
+During the first quarter of 2025, the Company further amended the Note to increase the principal amount by \$3.0 million with a maturity date of April 1, 2029, extend the maturity dates on all tranches by one year and allow for the continued deferral of payment for up to 100% of the interest due on the Note to April 1, 2026.
+Interest on the Note is payable quarterly, and the rate is reset on April 1 of each year at the greater of 8% or 500 basis points above the five-year Treasury note average during the previous 90-day period.
+The additional amounts loaned to the Company in 2024 and 2025, were approved by the Audit Committee and provided the Company necessary liquidity.